milgradesec/doh-cache-worker/README.md

 # ⚡ doh-cache ⚡

-👷 A Cloudflare Worker to make DoH POST requests cacheable at edge.
+👷 A Cloudflare Worker to make DNS over HTTPS POST requests cacheable at edge.

 🚀 Running in production at `https://dns.paesa.es/dns-query`